jmart5/calc_nicegui/README.md

 ![image](https://github.com/jmart5/calc_nicegui/assets/93228623/c1d6228f-9c26-49b4-be03-23ee36c822a5)

 Click the "cloud" button to upload the file.
 This action can be used to trigger functions.
+You can set it up to automatically upload the file using `auto_upload=True`.
+For example: `ui.upload(on_upload=do_something, auto_upload=True).classes('max-w-full')`

 **Ex.
 1:** The following example shows how the function uses the `on_upload` attribute to trigger a function called `do_something`:
 ```python